rbowen/presentations/raising_bar_presentations/slides.md

 Talk with me, not at me. (ie, listen, too)

+However awkward it is, make eye contact with everyone in the audience at some point during the talk.
+This is a cheap psychological trick and makes that person then feel awkward about looking back at their phone.

 Pro tip: don't let anyone hijack your talk.
 This can be very challenging if you have someone that won't shut up.
 Practice saying "Let's take that question out to the hallway afterwards, since I have a lot of material